 Shortly after her 25th birthday, Stephanie Madsen of Derailing My Diagnosis received news that changed her life forever — she was diagnosed with a rare form of cervical cancer and given a less than 20% chance to survive.
 After four years, 55 chemotherapy treatments, 28 radiation sessions and four major surgeries, her perspective on life has been radically altered.
 “Believe it or not, she says, heaping amounts of good can come from a terminal diagnosis.”

 We recently had the pleasure of interviewing Stephanie.
-Learn more below about this beauty with a purpose whose mission is to inspire women around the world to thrive!
+Learn more below about this Bigger Than Beauty® whose mission is to inspire women around the world to thrive!

 Q. Tell us more about how your triumph over cancer has changed you personally in a positive way.